RoLO0u/sticker-bot/README.md

 ## Long polling

 * Just setting DEBUG to `True` allows the bot to use long polling
-> Additionally, this mode shows `INFO` level of logs
+> Additionally, this mode shows `DEBUG` level of logs

 ## Webhook